IRB Workshops & Outreach

 This session addresses issues unique to international research, travel, and other summer projects.

-*Workshops are generally held in Lathrop Hall.
+*In-person workshops are generally held in Lathrop Hall.
 Persons requiring disability access should use the north entrance of Lathrop Hall (off Lathrop Drive).
 Please note there is a steep slope to reach this entrance so please plan accordingly.

 Would your class, department, or group be interested in learning more about the IRB?
 Our office can plan an outreach session to fit your needs!